Targeted Poverty Alleviation: Targeted Poverty Alleviation in the context of the COVID-19 pandemic

 In a speech in March 2020 on the 'Symposium on the decisive battle and decisive victory in the fight to get rid of poverty', Xi Jinping stated that the CCP's goal to lift all of the PRC's population out of poverty until 2020 was still within reach – even with increased obstacles due to the COVID-19 pandemic.
 At the same time, Xi also emphasized that the achievement of this goal in 2020 would not mean an end to the party's efforts.
 A transitional period and enhanced control mechanisms might have to be put in place to prevent unsustainable poverty alleviation and to expose fake poverty alleviation (虚假脱贫 xū jiǎ tuō pín).

 This sentiment is also reflected in Li Keqiang's statement during a press conference in the course of the 13th National People's Congress in May 2020.
 Li also spoke about the increased difficulties posed to the CCP's commitment for 2020.
 But he also stated that with increased efforts by all government levels and the deployment of security and rescue funds, getting rid of poverty within 2020 was still the unchanged goal for the CCP.

-Outlook

-Around 30 million people will still be waiting to be lifted out of poverty by 2020.
-Those left behind will face the most difficulty getting over the poverty line.
-Many live in very remote areas, which lack the resources needed to develop.
-These people will need to be relocated.
-Between 2016 and 2020, the government plans to relocate 9.8 million people, most of them from western provinces.
-Some are disabled or seriously ill and rely solely on government allowances.
+Results

+In 2020, China eliminated absolute poverty, as defined by the World Bank criteria.
+Along with China having become an upper-middle income country, this outcome met the first of the country's Two Centenaries goals.

+Academic Bingqin Li writes that the campaign has increased overall political trust in China.